convertigo/convertigo-doc/programming-guide/frontend-developers/index.md

 this.navParams.data.to
 ```
 To retrieve data from the segment's route, the way of going about it remains the same via the object <code>this.navParams.data</code>.

+{{site.data.alerts.note}}
+The Ionic <code>NavParams</code> class is deprecated in recent Ionic versions.
+Since Convertigo 8.4.0, the 8.4 template provides its own <code>NavParams</code> implementation (built from the Angular route and the page data), so that <code>this.navParams.data</code> keeps working in your bindings and custom code without depending on the deprecated Ionic class.
+{{site.data.alerts.end}}

 FIGURE 3 - showing writing navParams and reload with username.